conan-io/docs/reference/config_files/global_conf.rst

-    tools.system.package_manager:mode: Mode for package_manager tools: 'check' or 'install' tools.system.package_manager:sudo: Use 'sudo' when invoking the package manager tools in Linux (False by default) tools.system.package_manager:sudo_askpass: Use the '-A' argument if using sudo in Linux to invoke the system package manager (False by default)
+    tools.system.package_manager:mode: Mode for package_manager tools: 'check' or 'install' tools.system.package_manager:sudo: Use 'sudo' when invoking the package manager tools in Linux (False by default) tools.system.package_manager:sudo_askpass: Use the '-A' argument if using sudo in Linux to invoke the system package manager (False by default) tools.apple.xcodebuild:verbosity: Verbosity level for xcodebuild: 'verbose' or 'quiet tools.build:cxxflags: List of extra CXX flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:cflags: List of extra C flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:defines: List of extra definition flags used by different toolchains like CMakeToolchain and AutotoolsToolchain tools.build:sharedlinkflags: List of extra flags used by CMakeToolchain for CMAKE_SHARED_LINKER_FLAGS_INIT variable tools.build:exelinkflags: List of extra flags used by CMakeToolchain for CMAKE_EXE_LINKER_FLAGS_INIT variable

 Configuration file template